A Walk Down Plaza Mayor, Madrid’s most beloved Square

 The NH Concierge’s Tips

-Plaza Mayor History
+History of Plaza Mayor

-Commissioned by King Philip II to be designed by the classical architect Juan de Herrera, the square was eventually inaugurated by Philip III in 1620 (it's his statue that today occupies a central position in the square).
-Incidentally, the present rectangular shape was thanks to the work of architect Juan Gómez de Mora.
 A spate of fires in 1790 ravaged the plaza, and it was architect Juan de Villanueva who took on the herculean task of restoration and rebuilding.
 The square is surrounded by magnificent three-story residential buildings notable for their inward-facing balconies.
 The frescoed facade of the bakery Casa de la Panadería is hard to miss, while the square's Madrid Tourist Board office is useful for maps and brochures.
-Be sure to read up a bit on Madrid's turbulent history to fully comprehend the significance of this square.
+Be sure to read up a bit on Madrid's turbulent history to comprehend the significance of this square fully.

 Plaza Mayor Today